Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 - Utilizing online information sources or electronic devices such as GPS (Global Positioning System) equipment to track or monitor the victim’s activities.

-- Posting harassing information about the victim on the Internet, in chat rooms or other public places.
+- Posting harassing information about the victim on the Internet, in chat rooms, or in other public places.

 Cyberstalking warning signs include stalkers going online to: